How Worried Should We Be About Ebola In Congo?

 Johnson notes that one of those cities with new cases, Butembo, has about a million people.
 Johnson's biggest concern is the risk of spread in such a densely populated city.
 If one of those places starts to have a large number of cases, he says, "It's going to be very hard to keep up with."

-But WHO's Mike Ryan points out that so far the spread beyond Buni has been limited to isolated cases.
+But WHO's Mike Ryan points out that so far the spread beyond Beni has been limited to isolated cases.

 "This isn't being spread from town to town along a wave," he says.
 "It's like sparks that have jumped across the rainforest and started a fire somewhere else.